-Children are all consuming, we know that, babyhood means no sleep, toddlers keep you on your toes, and then just as you think things are calming down, they start gaining independence and their own ideas and before you know it you become their taxi driver and support worker.
+Children are all consuming, we know this, babyhood means no sleep, toddlers keep you on your toes, and just as you think things are calming down, they start gaining independence and their own ideas and before you know it you become their taxi driver and support worker.

 I have recently discovered a new kind of Sports-mum.
 Readers of this blog will know that I don’t and won’t swim so it has always been very important to me that my three children learned as soon as possible.
-From baby swim lessons to toddler training to weekly swim lessons they were all competent before leaving primary school.
+From baby swim lessons to toddler training onto weekly swim lessons, all three were competent swimmers before leaving primary school.

-I am now involved in yet another word that I didn’t know existed.
-Up and down the country every weekend parents are getting up at ridiculous-o’clock armed with child and kit to set off before dawn to drive miles for an 8 o’clock warm up.
+I am now involved in a world I didn’t know existed.
+Up and down the country every weekend, parents are getting up at ridiculous-o’clock armed with child and kit to set off before dawn driving miles for an 8 o’clock warm up.

-As we are driving down the motorway watching the sun rise, there are very few cars on the road, no doubt full of parents driving their offspring to their chosen activity.
+As we are drive down the motorway watching the sunrise, there are very few cars on the road, cars, no doubt, full of parents driving their offspring to their chosen activity.

-I am still a newbie, inexperienced and it shows, I don’t yet own a stopwatch or know which child in the county is nearest my own in ability but I have now downloaded the right apps (you need three) and with the help of more experienced parents I am learning the ropes.
+I am still a newbie, inexperienced and it shows, I don’t yet own a stopwatch or know which child in the county is nearest my own’s ability, but I have now downloaded the right apps (you need three) and with the help of more experienced parents I am learning the ropes.

 The nice thing about swimming galas opposed to football/rugby matches is there are results happening every minute or so and if even if your child isn’t racing, you eagerly cheer on others in your child’s swim club.
-The scoring system is such that you child races those who are the same ability (regardless of age) which makes each race close and exciting, it is only when all the heats are over that you know if your child has been placed in their yeargroup.
+The scoring system is such that your child races those who are the same ability (regardless of age) which makes every race close and exciting, it is only when all the heats are over that you know if your child has been placed in their year group.
 It is a mathematical conundrum, but while you are scratching your head and working things out the hours slip by ‘almost’ unnoticed.

-The organisation of these galas is incredible, opening the gala programme your heart can sink when you realise that there are nearly 150 children entered in the 100m freestyle, but it all goes by relatively quickly and as each race finishes the next set of children are on the starting blocks.
+The organisation of these galas is incredible manned by amazing volunteers.
+Opening the gala programme your heart can sink when you realise that there are nearly 150 children entered in the 100m freestyle, but it all goes by relatively quickly and as each race finishes the next set of children are on the starting blocks.

-Once you learn the dos and don’ts and learn what to pack and not to pack for your day poolside watching swimming galas are not so bad, in fact they can be quite fun – just as long as I don’t have to swim, I think I can put up with it.
+Once you learn the dos and don’ts and learn what to pack and not to pack for poolside, watching swimming galas are not so bad, in fact they can be quite fun – just as long as I don’t have to swim, I think I can put up with it.